imom39a/indhu.me/src/pages/blog/experiential-learning/index.md

 title: "Experiential Learning"
 date: "2020-08-08"
 featuredImage: './featured-image.jpg'
-tags: ["Thought process", "Implementation", "Informational"]
+tags: ["Thought Process", "Implementation", "Informative"]
 ---

 >  #### “The best teachers are those who show you where to look, but don’t tell you what to see”

 The biggest challenge any teacher faces is capturing the students’ attention and putting across ideas in such a way that it stays with them long after they have left the classroom.
-For this to happen, learning experience should be redefined and made more innovative.
+For this to happen, the learning experience should be redefined and made more innovative.

 ### Experiential learning